 She Outran Everyone

-Some people did spot her and Ann outran anybody that tried to catch her.
+Some people spotted her, but Becky outran anybody that tried to catch her or call her name.
 She would not stop.
-A woman told us that at one point she blocked Ann’s path with her car.
-The woman placed her car in park and got out.
-Ann ran between two houses and evaded the woman.
-She could see Ann eyeing alternative routes.
-The police were on their way and they immediately released their K-9 dog to trace her down.
-They received calls of a little girl with Ann’s description running past by the Dollar Tree.
-Ann had run out of the subdivision and was quick to evade all those looking for her.
-There was even a drone searching the area which police had released.
+A woman told us that at one point she blocked Becky’s path with her car.
+The woman placed her car in park and got out to get to Becky.
+But Becky ran between two houses and evaded the woman.
+She could see Becky eyeing alternative routes.
+The police were on their way and once they arrived, they immediately released their K-9 to track Becky down.
+There were calls from witnesses eyeing a little girl with Becky’s description running past the strip mall on the primary avenue.
+Becky ran out of the subdivision, crossing two main roads, passing restaurants and stores on the strip mall.
+She was quick to evade all those searching for her.
+The police released a drone to help with the search.

 The Search Is Over

-Catherine managed to stay calm and answer the deputy’s questions.
-The deputy at the house with us received a call.
-The deputies found Ann.
-She was 2.3 miles away at a vacant lot where a new subdivision was being built.
-There were 8 deputies surrounding her who tried to coerce her to come to them with her favorite toy.
-She paced from side to side, like if getting ready to run at any given moment.
-Ann kept them on edge while they desperately tried to close in on her.
-Catherine’s presence was needed because they knew Ann would not allow them to get any closer.
+Meanwhile at the house was Catherine.
+Even though desperate and worried about her daughter, she calmly answered the deputy’s questions.
+A few minutes into the interrogation, the deputy received a call.
+They had located Becky, but they needed Catherine’s help.
+Becky was 2.3 miles away from the house at a vacant lot where a new subdivision was being built.
+According to the deputy’s account, there were eight of them surrounding Becky trying to coerce her to come to them with her favorite toy.
+She paced from side to side as if searching for a large enough space between the deputies to run through.
+Becky kept them on edge while they desperately tried to close in on her.
+The deputies knew Becky would not allow them to get any closer.

 The Mother-Daughter Reunion

-It was such a relief to see Catherine walk in with Ann.
-How did this little girl appear 2.3 miles away from the house?
+It was such a relief to see Catherine walk in with Becky.
+Other than a few scrapes, she was fine.
+But, we still ask ourselves, how did this little girl appear 2.3 miles away from the house?
 We don’t know.
-Thank God she is safe.
-Yes, Ann is an autistic child and a very smart one too.
-The way she outran the woman who blocked her path and reroutes her way through; the way she manages to cross two busy streets and end up at a vacant lot where there was a new subdivision going up; and to keep 8 officers on edge trying to figure out where to cut through, takes a lot of analyzing from a 6-year-old.
+Thankfully she was safe.
+Yes, Becky is an autistic child and a very smart one too.
+The way she outran the woman who blocked her path and rerouted her way through.
+The way she crosses two busy streets and ends up at a vacant lot where there was a new subdivision going up.
+And, to keep eight officers on edge trying to figure out where to cut through, takes a lot of analyzing from a 6-year-old.

 What Does This Story Have to do With Judging?